Starting solid foods can feel overwhelming. Parents often worry about choking, portion sizes, and whether they’re doing things “right”.

 First Foods for Baby-Led Weaning

-Below are some of the most common first foods for BLW.
+Below are some of the most common and safest first foods for Baby-Led Weaning.
 Each guide explains how to cut, cook, and serve the food safely by age.

 More food guides are added regularly.